PlaidCloud/website/content/en/docs/concepts/services-networking/network-policies.md

 ## What you can't do with network policies (at least, not yet)

-As of Kubernetes {{< skew latestVersion >}}, the following functionality does not exist in the NetworkPolicy API, but you might be able to implement workarounds using Operating System components (such as SELinux, OpenVSwitch, IPTables, and so on) or Layer 7 technologies (Ingress controllers, Service Mesh implementations) or admission controllers.
-In case you are new to network security in Kubernetes, its worth noting that the following User Stories cannot (yet) be implemented using the NetworkPolicy API.
+As of PlaidCloud {{< skew latestVersion >}}, the following functionality does not exist in the NetworkPolicy API, but you might be able to implement workarounds using Operating System components (such as SELinux, OpenVSwitch, IPTables, and so on) or Layer 7 technologies (Ingress controllers, Service Mesh implementations) or admission controllers.
+In case you are new to network security in PlaidCloud, its worth noting that the following User Stories cannot (yet) be implemented using the NetworkPolicy API.

 - Forcing internal cluster traffic to go through a common gateway (this might be best served with a service mesh or other proxy).
 - Anything TLS related (use a service mesh or ingress controller for this).
-- Node specific policies (you can use CIDR notation for these, but you cannot target nodes by their Kubernetes identities specifically).
+- Node specific policies (you can use CIDR notation for these, but you cannot target nodes by their PlaidCloud identities specifically).
 - Targeting of services by name (you can, however, target pods or namespaces by their {{< glossary_tooltip text="labels" term_id="label" >}}, which is often a viable workaround).
 - Creation or management of "Policy requests" that are fulfilled by a third party.
-- Default policies which are applied to all namespaces or pods (there are some third party Kubernetes distributions and projects which can do this).
+- Default policies which are applied to all namespaces or pods (there are some third party PlaidCloud distributions and projects which can do this).
 - Advanced policy querying and reachability tooling.
 - The ability to log network security events (for example connections that are blocked or accepted).
 - The ability to explicitly deny policies (currently the model for NetworkPolicies are deny by default, with only the ability to add allow rules).